Overview

 The ClickSet Worker Server is a background task processor built in TypeScript on Node.js.
 It connects to the ClickSet API server's PostgreSQL database, picks up queued tasks, processes them, and writes results back.
 It is designed to run continuously as a standalone service, separate from the main API server.

 Key principle: This worker does not own or manage the database.
 All tables and schema are controlled by the ClickSet API server.
-The worker only reads from the tasks table and writes to tasks and task_events.
+The worker reads from tasks and writes to tasks, task_events, datasets (field updates), and dataset_records (inserts and backfill updates).

 Architecture